-At a new pet examination, our veterinarians and staff perform a complete physical examination on your pet and recommend species-specific blood and stool tests for your pet to help ensure your pet’s wellness.
+At a new pet examination, our veterinarians and staff perform a complete physical examination on your exotic pet and recommend species-specific blood and stool tests to help ensure your pet’s wellness.
 If you have a bird, we may recommend blood testing to determine gender.
-We also teach you about the appropriate food, cage set up, cage bedding, environmental temperature, light, vaccinations, socialization, and other factors your exotic pet needs to stay healthy.
+We also teach you about the appropriate food, cage set up, cage bedding, environmental temperature, light, vaccinations, behavior, socialization, and other factors your bird or exotic pet needs to stay healthy.

-We educate you about recommended surgery (such as spaying, neutering, and dental cleaning), review necessary grooming techniques (such as nail trims for all exotic pets and wing trims for birds), talk about the interaction of your new pet with other pets in your home, and discuss your new pet’s health requirements for boarding at the Veterinary Center, should you decide to let your pet stay with us while you are away.
+We educate you about recommended surgery (such as spaying, neutering, and dental cleaning), review important grooming procedures (such as nail trims for all exotic pets and wing trims for birds), discuss therapeutic beak trims for birds with injured or diseased beaks, talk about the interaction of your new pet with other pets in your home, and discuss your new pet’s health requirements for boarding at the Veterinary Center, should you decide to let your pet stay with us while you are away.

-Our veterinarians will generate a detailed financial estimate for any tests or procedures they recommend before they perform them.
+Our veterinarians will generate detailed treatment plans, including costs, for any tests or procedures they recommend, that they ask owners to approve before any treatments are performed.
 They will work within your means to provide the best medical care possible for your bird or other exotic pet.
 Our goal at your new pet exam is to teach you as much as we can about your pet so that he or she stays healthy and you both are happy.